meka23749/camera-radar-fusion-validation/README.md

-# Camera–Radar Fusion for Obstacle Detection - SiL Validation on nuScenes
+# Camera-Radar Fusion for Obstacle Detection - SiL Validation on nuScenes

 A camera–radar perception system that detects, classifies and localizes obstacles in front of the ego vehicle, validated as **Software-in-the-Loop (SiL)** against the